Cover provides two forms of protection in combat:

 - Applies when your Size is 1 tier larger than the size of the Cover Object.

-- A human standing behind a crate or barrel
+- Examples: A human standing behind a crate or barrel.
+A Super Mutant standing behind a car.

 - Grants +2 Evasion as a Concealment Bonus.